-Learning style is defined by answers to five questions:
+- Learning style is defined by answers to five questions: - What Type of information does a student prefer to perceive? sensory - sights, sounds, physical sensations, or intuitive - Through what Channel it is effectively perceived? visual - pictures, diagrams, graphs, demonstrations, or auditory words, sounds - With what type of "information organization" he/she is comfortable? facts and observations are given, principles are inferred

-- 1. What Type of information does a student prefer to perceive? sensory sights, sounds, physical sensations, or intuitive - 2.
-Through what Channel it is effectively perceived ? visual pictures, diagrams, graphs, demonstrations, or auditory words, sounds - 3.
-With what type of "information organization" he/she is comfortable ? facts and observations are given, principles are inferred inductive, or principles are given, consequences and applications are inferred deductive - In what way he/she prefer to process the information ? actively - through engagement in physical activity or discussion, or reflectively /passively - through introspection - What is Progress toward understanding is effective ? sequentially - in continual steps, or globally - in large jumps, holistically - 6.
-Accordingly, learning is categorized as: sensory, ..., global.
+- inductive, or principles are given, consequences and applications are inferred deductive - In what way he/she prefer to process the information? actively - through engagement in physical activity (reflect on actions) or discussion, or passively - through introspection - What is Progress toward understanding is effective? sequentially - in continual steps, or globally - in large jumps, holistically